U.S. stocks rise, dollar falls, as stimulus hopes revive

 The European Union and Britain struggled to make progress on a trade deal to avoid a fast-approaching disruptive finale to the five-year drama of Britain’s departure from the EU.

-Sterling rose against the dollar but fell versus the strong euro, with investors still searching for clues on how likely it was that Britain would reach a trade deal with the European Union by the end of the year.
+The British pound rose against the dollar but fell versus the strong euro, with investors still searching for clues on how likely it was that Britain would reach a trade deal with the EU by the end of the year.

-The British government has said it sees no basis to restart the talks with the European Union unless there is a fundamental change in approach.
+The British government has said it sees no basis to restart the talks with the EU unless there is a fundamental change in approach.

 The dollar dipped, but moves were muted as investors awaited the outcome of stimulus talks.

-The dollar index =USD declined 0.31%, putting it on track for a second day of declines.
+The dollar index declined 0.31%, putting it on track for a second day of declines.

 Oil edged up on stimulus hopes, but the threat to demand from rising coronavirus cases worldwide and increased Libyan output kept prices from moving higher.

-Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 0.2%, while Australian .AXJO and Japanese .N225 markets dipped.
+Overnight, MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 0.2%, while Australian and Japanese markets dipped.

 Our Standards: The Thomson Reuters Trust Principles.